mandal-cv/covidDataMining/README.md

 # covidDataMining
 Data Mining course project - COVID-19: Impacts and Insights

-*Check out the full report and blog.*
+*Check out the detailed report and blog.*

 This project consists of three tasks -